stankulic/PracticeRun/README.md

 2. Running Tests
 •	run the tests: npx playwright test
 •	run the tests in UI mode: npx playwright test --ui
-3. Report
+3. Reports
-•	HTML Reporter generates the execution report.
-The report will be presented automatically if there are errors in the script, otherwise, the report may be generated as follows: o	npx playwright show-report
+•	In local: HTML Reporter generates the execution report.
+The report will be presented automatically if there are errors in the script, otherwise, the report may be generated as follows:
+    •	npx playwright show-report
+•	In GitHub: Navigate to a run and scroll down, the report is available for download at the bottom of the page.
 4. Directory Structure
 |-- PLAYWRIGHTPROJECT
     |-- selectors